Fears over solar panel safety as number of fires rises six-fold

 The National Fire Chiefs Council said it was “concerned” about the possible risk to building safety, while the charity Electrical Safety First (ESF) said the rise in fires meant “further investigations are urgently required”.

-Increasing solar generation is integral to the UK meeting its net zero goals and the nation is experiencing a rise in installations driven by rising bills.
-According to the trade association Solar Energy UK (SEUK), the domestic installation rate is the highest it has been in over seven years.
+Increasing solar generation is integral to the UK meeting its net zero goals.
+According to the trade association Solar Energy UK (SEUK), the domestic installation rate is the highest it has been in more than seven years.

-However, new data from 45 of the UK’s 52 fire authorities, suggests that the first wave of solar panels installed under the government’s Feed in Tariff (FiT) subsidies introduced in 2010, are increasingly catching fire.
+However, new data from 45 of the UK’s 52 fire authorities, suggests that the first wave of solar panels installed under the government’s Feed in Tariff (FiT) subsidies introduced in 2010, are increasingly at risk of catching fire.

 The UK’s solar capacity shot up from 2010 to 2016 by a factor of 120 but tapered off in 2019 when the scheme was scrapped.
-There was a more gradual increase (10.5 per cent) in solar capacity in 2019 to 2022 but during the same period, the number of fires involving solar panels spiked by almost 50 per cent.
+There was a more gradual increase (10.5 per cent) in solar capacity from 2019 to 2022 but during the same period, the number of fires involving solar panels spiked by almost 50 per cent.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video